 Neutral Good Definition

 A neutral good character does the best that a good person can do.
 He is devoted to helping others.
 He works with kings and magistrates but does not feel beholden to them.
 Joznan, cleric who helps others according to their needs is neutral good.
 Neutral good is the best alignment you can be because it means doing what is good without bias for or against order.Dungeons & Dragons Player’s Handbook Edition 3.5

 There are two main aspects to the Neutral Good alignment – ‘Neutral’ and ‘Good’.
 The ‘Neutral’ aspect refers to the perspective Neutral Good characters have on how society should be structured.
 The ‘Good’ aspect of the alignment describes that character’s morals.

 Neutral characters do not feel compelled to follow every rule and societal belief, nor do they feel the need to ignore or rebel against societal order.
-A Neutral character follows the rules that align with their own agenda, that are convenient to them, or they think are necessary.
+A Neutral character follows the rules that align with their own goals, that are convenient to them, or they think are necessary.

 Neutral characters will usually follow the rules because they generally lead to a better outcome for them.
-However, they can lie and break the rules if they believe the benefits to them outweigh the risks.
+However, they can break the rules if they believe the benefits to them outweigh the risks.

 Characters with a Neutral alignment may see themselves as superior to Lawful and Chaotic aligned characters because in not taking sides, they are the only alignment with true freedom to decide.

 Good characters care about others and act in ways that help and benefit them.
 They protect the innocent, defend the weak, and go out of their way to help other people.